 Department Writing Policy.
-"As a student in this course, you will be expected to display university-level writing, which includes completing course assignments that meet the following basic writing criteria:
+"As a student in this course, you will be expected to display university-level writing, which includes completing course assignments that meet the following basic writing criteria.
+Specifically, all written assignments completed for this course should include: